chauff/cse1500-web-transcripts/_lectures/node2.md

 ![Modules](../img/node2-module.png)

-An application uses the `require` function to import module code.
+:point_up: An application uses the `require` function to import module code.
 The module itself populates the `module.exports` variable to make certain parts of the code base in the module available to the outside world.
-Whatever was assigned to `module.exports` (or its alias `exports`) is then returned to the application when the application calls `require()`.
+Whatever was assigned to `module.exports` (or `exports` - we will get to it) is then returned to the application when the application calls `require()`.

 ### :bangbang: A first module example